Install SearXNG in Termux

 Step 8: Configure SearXNG

-# Create the configuration directory
+# Create configuration directory

 mkdir -p ~/.config/searxng

-# Copy the default settings file (corrected path)
+# Copy default settings file

 cp searx/settings.yml ~/.config/searxng/settings.yml

-# Generate and set the secret_key automatically
+# Generate and set secret_key

-How to Run Your SearXNG Instance
+How to Run SearXNG

 source ~/searxng-pyenv/bin/activate